MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AssembleViews.md

 2. In **Assemble Views**, enter your site's URL to sign in.
 For example, use **https://example.tryassemble.com**.

    a.
 (Optional) Select a date from which you want to load the data.
-Leaving this entry blank will result in the latest data being pulled each time you refresh.
+Leaving this entry blank results in the latest data being pulled each time you refresh.

       ![Enter your Assemble URL](media/assemble-views/assemble-views-url.png)